chrisvanmook/generator-web-initium/README.md

 In the generated `gulpfile.js` file, please adjust the global `var config` to your needs.

 ## Start
 Run `yo web-initium` and follow the steps.
-After successfully installed everything, run `gulp` (or alternatively `npm start`) to start the server with your generated webapp.
+After successfully installed everything, run `gulp serve` (or alternatively `npm start`) to start the server with your generated webapp.

 ## How to build
 Run `gulp build`, this will create a `dist` folder with all the necessary files